isomerpages/moe-sji/_admission/O Level & Integrated Programme/Admission To Integrated Programme Secondary 3 In AY2023.md

-11. The GAT is scheduled to take place on **Thursday, 1 September 2022**.
+11. The GAT is scheduled to take place on **<u>Thursday, 1 September 2022</u>**.
 Please note that there is no replacement date for the test.